 I’ll be wearing a face covering, washing my hands more often and may use hand sanitiser when I can’t get to a sink as frequently, and I hope you understand that this is to protect you, your guests and my future couples and their guests too.

 According to the government, they estimate that around 80% of us here in the UK will get Covid-19.
 Not something to relish, but they are also saying that most young people will have mild symptoms or even no symptoms at all.

 Obviously, if I do catch Coronavirus right at the time of your wedding, I won’t come and risk putting anyone in danger.

 Instead, I will try to do my best to find a replacement photographer for your wedding straight away.
 I’m in regular and close contact with a large network of amazing photographers and we have all agreed to support and cover each other if need be at this time of uncertainty.

 What If We Have To Postpone or Cancel Our Wedding?

 We all have a responsibility to stay fit and well right now, both you, and me as your photographer.

 But should you need to postpone or cancel your wedding, your first point of call should be your wedding insurance.
-They should be able to talk your through their position is specifically to your policy if the government declares a lock down, or if the wedding has to be postponed or cancelled due to Conoravirus.
+They should be able to talk you through their position specifically to your policy if the government declares another lock down, or if the wedding has to be postponed or cancelled due to Conoravirus.
 They will also let you know your next steps, which will help when you chat to your suppliers.